-After completing the pre-candidacy fieldwork, described on page 4, students apply for doctoral candidacy.
-Once approved, students begin clinical training in the BGSP Therapy Center.
+Once approved for doctoral candidacy, students apply for clinical training in the BGSP Therapy Center.
 The student works with a Therapy Center Fellow, who serves as the student's advisor and assigns patients.
 The student works with a caseload of at least three patients, seen at least once per week, over the course of the internship.
 Each semester, students enroll in a clinical case seminar, which provides a forum for case discussion in relation to theory.
 Students also present cases in supervision, initially in group supervision, followed by more intensive individual supervisions.
 Students complete two individual supervisions, in which one or two cases are discussed for a minimum of 50 hours for each supervision, over the course of their training.